AIMath-Lab/MathematicalWriting/README.md

 ## The Golden Circle and the Main Body

-When you start writing the main body of your paper, you already have your results.
+When we start writing the main body of our paper, we already have our results.
 Nonetheless, creating a logical and engaging manuscript can still be challenging.
 We use a map of ideas, a directed graph that gradually evolves to organize the paper.
-This approach will make writing more enjoyable, help readers follow your ideas more easily, and your results will get the attention that they deserve.
+This approach will make writing more enjoyable, help readers follow your ideas more easily, and our results will get the attention that they deserve.

 ### Presenting the Elements of a Paper